Dongping-Chen/dongping-chen.github.io/_pages/about.md

 =====
 At present, I have the privilege of being a visiting student to LAIR, where I work with Professors [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University and [Yao Wan](http://wanyao.me/) at HUST.
 Prior to this, my academic journey has also been enriched by a collaboration with [Prof. Bolong Zheng](https://bolongzheng.com/) at HUST.

-My academic and research interests are deeply rooted in the latest advancements in Multi-modal perception, Diffusion models, LLM calibration and trustworthy AI.
+My academic and research interests are deeply rooted in the latest advancements in Multi-modal perception, LLM-based Agents and trustworthy AI.

-My resume and transcripts can be viewed at [Here](Resume.pdf).
+My latest CV can be viewed at [Here](CV_20240618.pdf).
 # 💡 Research Interest

 - Multi-modal Perception: diffusion models, multi-modal large language model (MLLM), etc.